 Mountain tents will be designed for rougher weather and extended journeys.
 The design will have a lower profile in the wind, often making use of geodesic designs for stability, rigidity, and ease of pitching.
 What you would like to raise yourself is, “Why am I shopping for a cheap camping tent?”
 If you know you’re looking for something specific, then you’ll be in a much better position to thin down the available options.

 Dome style tents are a favorite for family and low-level trekking adventures as they provide more headroom and space versus their ground footprint.
 Dome tents are simple to pitch and are best placed in more sheltered camp spots.
-Cheap camping tent is good.
+A cheap camping tent is good.

 Tunnel tents offer a comparatively large amount of internal space.
 They require fewer poles and the overall result is a light tent that is faster and simpler to pitch.
 Some models of tunnel tent would be designed for extreme weather; however, they will be less rigid in high winds.